gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 The slope is called the *derivative* of f in p.
 For every differentiable function f(x) (*differentiable* means "can be derived": for example, smooth, continuous functions can be derived), there exists a derivative function f'(x) that maps values of x to the slope of the local linear approximation of f in those points.
+#### Derivative of a tensor operation: the gradient
+A *gradient* is the derivative of a tensor operation.
+It's the generalization of the concept of derivatives to functions of multidimensional inputs: that is, to functions that take tensors as inputs.